gcb2018/carlobloks2/content/blog/booklist-2021.md

 ---
 ## Books I have read this year or are still on my todo-list
 * (re-read) The 4-hour workweek / Tim Ferriss
+* A Promised Land / Barack Obama 📖
 * Inspired: How to Create Tech Products Customers Love / Marty Cagan
 * The Magic of Thinking Big / David Schwartz
 * Joy at Work / Marie Kondo